Écarté: Variations

-As in other tricking taking games such as Whist, it is common for play to consist of "rubbers" or "sets," where the player who wins the best of three, five, seven, or even eleven games wins the rubber.
+Pool and French

 One of the best known descriptions of Écarté - a treatise by Cavendish written in 1886 that describes the then-current state-of-play in certain London clubs - discusses at least two different variants: Pool Écarté and French Écarté.

 Pool Écarté is designed for three players, with only two players playing each hand and one observing.
 The losing player for the hand then swaps places with the observing player, until one of the players wins two games consecutively.

-In French Écarté, observing bystanders are allowed to place certain wagers on the game, similar to some version of Baccarat, and are also allowed to provide certain input to the players during the course of the game.
-In English Écarté, bystanders were permitted to place bets on a game, but were not permitted to comment or provide input.
+In French Écarté, observing bystanders are allowed to place certain wagers on the game, similar to some versions of Baccarat, and are also allowed to provide certain input to the players during the course of the game.
+(In English Écarté, bystanders were permitted to place bets on a game, but were not permitted to comment or provide input.)

+Rubbers

+As in other tricking taking games such as Whist, it is common for play to consist of "rubbers" or "sets," where the player who wins the best of three, five, seven, or even eleven games wins the rubber.

+Ranks

 For a more modern variation of the game, the cards may be re-ranked with the Ace as the highest card and the King as the second highest card, as in most modern card games.